-The following discussion is a summary of the Transportation Impact Analysis prepared by Fehr & Peers Transportation Consultants dated May 25,2007.
+The following discussion is a summary of the Transportation Impact Analysis prepared by Fehr & Peers Transportation Consultants dated May 25, 2007.
+The Transportation Impact Analysis was based on a projected 100 new units.
+The project has since been reduced to 88 new units.
+The reduction in units has been analyzed as to the veracity of the report and the difference is negligible.

 As shown in Table 2, both Watsonville intersections currently operate at acceptable levels.
 The Green Valley Road/Airport Boulevard/Holohan Road intersection currently operates unacceptably (LOS D or worse).
-Overall operations at the Green Valley RoadlMinto Road intersection are acceptable, but the westbound movement operates at LOS E during the PM peak hour.
-However, peak-hour signal warrants are not met.
-Therefore, no traffic signal would be required.
+Overall operations at the Green Valley Road/Minto Road intersection are acceptable.